CITB: 2023 review

 In July 2023, the Department for Education launched a review of the CITB and Engineering Construction Industry Training Board (ECITB), to be led by Mark Farmer.
 The review was set to be published by the end of summer 2024, but was later delayed until early 2025, with a knock-on impact on the CITB's training levy review procedure (a process known as Consensus).

 In July 2024, the new Labour Government announced proposals to overhaul skills provision in England by the formation of Skills England, but it was unclear how the CITB would fit into the new regime.
 A survey for Hudson Contract revealed 74% of construction business leaders wanted.to scrap the CITB and its levy; Hudson MD Ian Anfield called for it be merged into the new Skills England (Hudson, also known as Knot Builders, was engaged in what an appeal judge later described as an "opportunistic" and "cynical" legal challenge regarding CITB grant payments).

 The Farmer-led review, published on 30 January 2025, said the CITB needed a "fundamental reset" and should merge with the ECITB.
 While there could be significant benefits from greater alignment and collaboration between the two ITBs, the Government was not planning to legislate to create a single body.
+In March 2026, the government announced an industry consultation on merging the two boards to form a single training body.

+In December 2025, the CITB announced a cut in training grants and funding for popular courses.
+The move prompted one member of the organisation's funding committee to resign in protest, and led to calls for the CITB to be scrapped.
+In 2024, CITB raised £228.1m from its industry levy and £52m from other sources; it spent £129.8m on training grants and £53.4m on skills funding.

+In May 2026, a CITB survey revealed as part of its 2026/27 Business Plan showed just one in three construction employers were satisfied with the CITB.